BrianLParker/MultiTenantDbContext/README.md

   ],

 ```
+These strings appear on Register screen and become a claim for the user.

-Note: This string will also become part of the connection string for the database add more string here will add more tenants
+The selected string will also become part of the connection string for the database.

+Adding more strings here will add more tenants.